Transport in Plants

 - The xylem (tissue) carries water and minerals from the soil to all other parts of the plant.

-- Phloem (tissue) carries the products of photosynthesis from leaves (where they are synthesize) to other parts of the plant.
+- Phloem (tissue) carries the products of photosynthesis from leaves (where they are synthesized) to other parts of the plant.

 Mode of Transportation